 You are probably pretty familiar with many of the standard offers in a job compensation package.
 When receiving an offer letter from a potential new employer, employees could typically receive a salary figure, paid vacation and sick day allowances, some type of health insurance, and, possibly, a retirement plan.
+RSUs and ESOs can be yet another part of that package.

-What is a Restricted Stock Unit?
+What Is a Restricted Stock Unit?

 Restricted stock units are a type of compensation offered to employees in the form of company stock.
 RSUs are not technically stock, though; they are a specific amount of promised stock shares that the employee will receive at a future date, or across many future dates.

 Restricted stock units are a type of financial incentive for employees, similar to a bonus, since employees typically receive promised stock shares only when they complete specific tasks or achieve significant work milestones or anniversaries.
+Again, RSUs are different from employee stock options, too.

 Know the Dates: Grant and Vesting